H3ndrik-Jan/arduino-9292-library/README.md

 # arduino-9292-library
 Arduino library for easily fetching data from the 9292 (Dutch public transport) API to an arduino-compatible microcontroller.

+I only knew about the 9292 API URLs because these were reverse-engineered and documented by a couple of people on github already.
+I used the following specification lists as a reference: https://github.com/oleander/9292-nl-api-spec , https://github.com/aitorvs/9292-api-spec

 Functions in library